 Pages of print can resemble a visually stressful pattern, print can appear very stripy and can be uncomfortable to look at.
 This discomfort is defined as visual stress.
 It is thought that this visual stress is caused by a hyper excitability of neurones in the visual cortex.
 This means that some of the cells in the part of the brain that deals with processing of visual information work too fast or are over excited and therefore do not respond in the way they should to process information in a normal fashion.

-Coloured spectacle lenses have been shown to hugely benefit those with visual stress, dyslexia, headaches, migraines and photosensitive epilepsy.
+Coloured spectacle lenses have been shown in some cases to benefit those with visual stress, headaches, migraines and photosensitive epilepsy.
 We know that certain cells in the visual cortex are sensitive to specific colour wavelengths, so by placing a colour filter in front of the eyes, the pattern of excitation can be changed.
 In other words, the colour will help to slow and calm these cells, therefore quietening the pattern and reducing the visual stress.
 The colour needed to reduce the hyper-excitability is very precise and individual to each person.

 In addition, research in the US undertaken recently by a team of neuroscientists, using brain imaging, has shown that those who suffered from migraines had a vast improvement when individually selected precision tinted lenses were worn.
 Symptoms of other neurological conditions such as Autism, MS, ME and Parkinsons have been shown to reduce with the application of a precise colour.

 Visual Stress can be reduced by the use of coloured filters.
 This works by placing a coloured overlay directly over text, or by wearing coloured lenses in spectacles.
 The reduction occurs only when the colour is selected to suit the individual.